AleanaA/aleBot/README.md

 ### Pull Requests

-As long as your PR adds strictly mods and doesn't add them to `config.example.py`, they will be viewed and modified as needed.
+As long as your PR adds strictly mods and doesn't add them to `config.example.py`, they will be viewed and merged.
 If your PR modifies `config.example.py`, it will be closed.
+If it is deemed useful enough to the user, then it may be added into the example for automatic loading.

 ### Support